 4 Reasons For A Sweet Tooth

-Make a point to eat enough protein – and then notice how it affects your sweet tooth.
+EXPERIMENT: Make it a point to eat enough protein – and then notice how it affects your sweet tooth.

 2. Sugar can act like a drug at times, a fantastically effective dopamine enhancer that works along the same lines as caffeine, nicotine and alcohol.
 A diet loaded with sugar generates excessive reward signals in the brain, and over time, these pleasurable brain chemicals can override your willpower and create an “addiction”.
 Sugar feels so fantastic to your brain that it usurps your willpower in order to get its next fix.